pipelight/virshle/docs/install.md

 Then create a default systemd unit like the following:
 [virshle.service](https://github.com/pipelight/virshle/scripts/virshle.service)
-to run virshle in the background on server boot.
+to start a virshle node in the background on server boot.

 ## Dependencies